Model of models -- Part 1: Related/Prior Work

 \subsection{Comparison to other cognitive architectures}

 NOTE: This sub-section is also under construction, hence can be skipped.

-The first important difference between \textit{MOM} and other cognitive architectures, is that \textit{MOM} does not have a strict block diagram separating different modules of different functionalities.
+The first important difference between \textit{MOM} and other CAs, is that \textit{MOM} does not have a strict block diagram separating different modules (modularity) of different functionalities.
 Instead we embrace holistic approach, setting all different functionalities in one place.
 For example, the knowledge models include different memories and cognitive operations such as abstraction.
+One example is that we do not separate semantic and episodic memories.
+We include both events and the concepts they are built upon in one knowledge map\footnote{Note that implicit memory is also partially represented in the knowledge map.
+For example, tying shoes or driving a bicycle is a physical activity that its meaning is stored symbolically, while the physical memory of its implementation is stored in the nervous system and in muscle memory.}.
 The only separation for now is that of knowledge models, supervising models and I/O models.
 It can be regarded as layered structure, where the I/O layer is the most external, then the knowledge layer, and finally the most internal layer is the supervising one.
 It can be viewed in Fig.~\ref{fig:MOM_Overview}.
 We can see that potentially, any model can be either of symbolic type (interpretable) or of sub-symbolic type (uninterpretable).
 However, each layer has some dominant type.

 Also, mention about logic general explainability, verse narrow specific type (structured) of explainability tools in current \textit{DL}: SHAP values, LIME, gradient heat-maps, etc. Most of which simply represent feature relative significance.
 This is more of an analyzing tool than a real explainability.
 Some say similarly about attention mechanism in Transformers \citep{jain2019attention}.